Turkish Land Forces: Historical units and structure

-Modernization and current status
+Lieutenant General Zafer Özkan, the last commander of the 15th Corps in Izmit, retired after serving for two years in August 2005.
+At that time, the corps was converted to the level of a division.

+The TLF has seen frequent recent combat within Turkey and beyond its borders.
+It is fighting a conflict in south-eastern Turkey against the prolonged Kurdish PKK insurgency, and monitoring ISIS, Russian intervention in Syria, the Kurdish YPG, as well as multiple other elements, in Syria.
+The TLF took responsibility for Kabul from the British soon after the beginning of the International Security Assistance Force deployments in 2002–2003.
+It continued to command Regional Command Capital in Kabul for a long period.

+Updating equipment

 Towards the end of the 1980s, a restructuring and modernization process has been initiated by the Turkish Armed Forces, which still continues today.
 The final goal of Turkey is to produce indigenous military equipment and to become increasingly self-sufficient in terms of military technologies.

-The then-Army Commander said of further modernization efforts in 2006:
+The then-Army Commander, Gen. Büyükanıt, said of further modernization efforts in 2006:

-Gen. Büyükanıt, who sent crucial messages regarding the future of the Land Forces, said that the country's own instabilities should also be taken into consideration.
-He reported that the land forces will shrink considerably within the next eight years.
-But he said that despite this process, the force's capacities will be increased.

-"The Land Forces aim at being equipped with new opportunities and capabilities in order to carry out its duty in full strength against a large variety of threats, varying from classical threats to asymmetrical ones.

-"The targets for our land forces are to be realized through 'Forces 2014' project.
-This project aims to shrink the forces without undermining its combat capabilities.
-On the contrary, under the plan, the efficiency of the force will increase.

-"Within this period of time, the Land Forces will gradually decrease by 20 to 30 percent in terms of the number of personnel and forces formations.
-It will be equipped with modern arms and war devices as the distinct features of this new formation.
-Thus the battle capability will be given to high-ranking brigades.
-Moreover, with the Combat Zone Management System, the land tactical map will be numerically formed in real-time or close to real-time and a constant tracking will be provided," said Büyükanıt.
-(The New Anatolian, Evren Değer, 10 August 2006.)

 At present, the primary main battle tanks of the Turkish Army are the Leopard 2A4 and the M60T.
 There are also around 400 Leopard 1 and 750 M60 Patton variants in service (excluding the M60T which were upgraded with the 120 mm MG253 guns), but the Turkish Army retains a large number of older vehicles.
-More than 2,800 M48 Pattons are still in service (upgraded with the 105 mm M68 guns) though only around 1,300 of these are stored as reserve MBTs, while the rest are mostly transformed into other types of military vehicles (such as cranes, MBT recovery vehicles and logistical support vehicles) or used as spare parts resources.
+More than 2,800 M48 Pattons are still in service (upgraded with the 105 mm M68 guns) though only around 1,300 of these are stored as reserve MBTs.
+The rest of the M48s are mostly transformed into other types of military vehicles (such as cranes, MBT recovery vehicles and logistical support vehicles) or used as spare parts resources.